Coterra Energy Inc. (CTRA): History, Ownership, Mission, How It Works & Makes Money

 Coterra Energy Inc. (CTRA) How It Works

-Coterra Energy operates as an independent exploration and production company, primarily focused on finding and extracting natural gas, crude oil, and natural gas liquids (NGLs) from prolific basins within the United States.
-The company generates revenue by selling these produced commodities on the open market.
+Coterra Energy Inc. (CTRA) operates as an independent exploration and production company, focused on extracting oil, natural gas, and natural gas liquids (NGLs) from high-quality, resource-rich basins in the United States.
+The company creates value by efficiently developing its diverse asset base-primarily through horizontal drilling and hydraulic fracturing (fracking)-to generate significant free cash flow and return capital to shareholders.

 Coterra Energy Inc.'s Product/Service Portfolio